 What is Margaret Brennan best known for?

-Margaret Brennan is best known as the moderator of “Face the Nation” on CBS News, one of the longest-running news programs in the history of television.
+Margaret Brennan is best known as the moderator of “Face the Nation with Margaret Brennan” on CBS News, one of the longest-running news programs in the history of television.
+She also serves as CBS News’ chief foreign affairs correspondent and contributing correspondent to 60 Minutes.

 How long has Margaret Brennan been hosting “Face the Nation”?